lj020326/ansible-datacenter/docs/test-driven-development/test-driven-infrastructure-ansible-molecule-and-testinfra.md

 ## What about TDD in Infrastructure-as-Code?

 [Infrastructure-as-Code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_code) has really become one of those buzzwords lately.
-And the reason is: **it´s just really cool to describe your whole infrastructure with code.** Versioned by Git.
+And the reason is: **it's just really cool to describe your whole infrastructure with code.** Versioned by Git.
 Abstracted from the gory details by Ansible & Co.
 And last but most importantly: extracted from those head monopolies!
 There are so many reasons to do IaC.
-But if you´re a software engineer by heart like me, there´s maybe a gut instinct telling you: there´s something missing in this game. **What about the principles of modern software engineering?**
+But if you're a software engineer by heart like me, there's maybe a gut instinct telling you: there's something missing in this game. **What about the principles of modern software engineering?**

 ![test-driven infrastructure meme](./img/9R8s3a8OSOqrUdEBO36Q.jpeg)

 We all learned hard lessons until most of us agreed on the undeniable benefits of [Test-driven development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development) and Continuous Integration & Delivery (CI/CD).
-But didn´t we somehow forget about them?
-Moving over to those new shiny DevOps tools, we keep saying: “Let´s do infrastructure as code!” leaving methodologies like TDD & CI/CD to the “software development” teams.
-We´re now ops right?! **No way!** That should be the whole point of Infrastructure-as-Code.
-We´re software developers although the job posting says “DevOps”.
+But didn't we somehow forget about them?
+Moving over to those new shiny DevOps tools, we keep saying: “Let's do infrastructure as code!” leaving methodologies like TDD & CI/CD to the “software development” teams.
+We're now ops right?! **No way!** That should be the whole point of Infrastructure-as-Code.
+We're software developers although the job posting says “DevOps”.
 We just develop infrastructure. 🙂

 If you’ve already developed some infrastructure and left this code untouched for a month or two… and then got your hands on it again trying to execute it and just see it failing on things you never saw before – just a thousand libraries, APIs and version upgrades since the last code execution – and everything just stopped working (note:**code that is not automatically and constantly executed and tested will eventually rot sooner or later!**), this should be enough reason to bring Test-driven development and Continuous Integration into the world of infrastructure coding.

 ## Testing frameworks for Ansible

-Maybe you´re already describing your infrastrucure with [Ansible](https://www.ansible.com/) like me. **I really love this tool.** The learning curve isn´t steep and once you´re in it, you´re as fast writing Ansible playbooks as if you would type the bash commands directly.
+Maybe you're already describing your infrastrucure with [Ansible](https://www.ansible.com/) like me. **I really love this tool.** The learning curve isn't steep and once you're in it, you're as fast writing Ansible playbooks as if you would type the bash commands directly.
 Sometimes even faster because of the higher abstraction.
 Additionally you have automated your infrastructure setup right from the start without any big expense.
 Everything is just transparent for the whole team and versioned inside your Git repository.
 No matter which OS you use or have to use, it works both for Linux or Windows.

-Now choosing a testing framework for Ansible hasn´t been that easy in the past.
+Now choosing a testing framework for Ansible hasn't been that easy in the past.
 There is [a custom Ansible provisioner](https://github.com/neillturner/kitchen-ansible) available for [Test Kitchen respectively KitchenCI](https://github.com/test-kitchen/test-kitchen) and there are quite some good blog posts about these around.
 But I always kept in mind that KitchenCI focusses on [Chef](https://www.chef.io/chef/) and Ansible is somehow a tolerated rival.

-But for me [Molecule](https://molecule.readthedocs.io/en/latest/) seems to be the **perfect fit for Ansible** – since it´s focussed on Ansible directly and generated some buzz already inside the community over the last years.
+But for me [Molecule](https://molecule.readthedocs.io/en/latest/) seems to be the **perfect fit for Ansible** – since it's focussed on Ansible directly and generated some buzz already inside the community over the last years.
 But then this year’s September 26th came and now there are even more reasons to choose Molecule: **From that day forward, Ansible has treated** [Molecule as a first class citizen](https://groups.google.com/d/msg/ansible-project/ehrb6AEptzA/owFP1SCKDAAJ) .
 The GitHub repository was therefore also moved into the Ansible organization ([github.com/ansible/molecule](https://github.com/ansible-community/molecule) ) and the whole process is backed by Red Hat (IBM).
 It seems to be a great time to look into Molecule for testing infrastructure code written with Ansible.

 Molecule is kind of an umbrella framework aiding in the development and testing of Ansible roles.
 To quote [the docs](https://molecule.readthedocs.io/en/latest/index.html) ,